 Difference Between Burnout and No Motivation

 It’s important to distinguish the difference between burnout and lack of motivation.
 As you now know, burnout is a form of depression that happens due to the everyday stresses caused by your role, colleagues, supervisors or a combination of all three.
-Burnout doesn’t happen overnight.
+Burnout doesn’t happen overnight either.
 It takes a long time of performing the same job over and over again to experience burnout.

 This is different than not being motivated.
 No motivation means that you have no desire to perform your job or even get a job.
 This lack of determination doesn’t come from the everyday grind of your job.
 This happens a lot quicker than burnout, because you’ll know right away if you aren’t motivated.

 There are many causes that could determine your lack of motivation, such as: